ehpc/quake-windows-bash/README.md

 ## Description

-This is a simple [AutoHotkey](https://autohotkey.com/) script for enabling Quake-like hiding and showing of Windows WSI bash terminal.
+This is a simple [AutoHotkey](https://autohotkey.com/) script for enabling Quake-like hiding and showing of Windows WSL bash terminal.
 You just hold down *Control* key and press *Tilde* / *Backtick*. :floppy_disk:

 It uses default minimizing and restoring animations, so there is almost no delay. :zap: